The Evolution of Cooperation

 Who Might Be Interested In This Course?

 Do you ever wonder how organisms have managed to increase in complexity over the course of the earth’s evolutionary history?
 Do you ponder whether humans are inherently selfish or inherently altruistic?
 Do you have an over-active sense of fairness and justice?
 If so, you might be interested in this course, which charts the evolutionary history of cooperation from genes to modern humans and other “superorganisms”.
 You will emerge from the course with a better understanding of how the conflict between competition and cooperation plays out in the living world.
 This is one of my most demanding courses, aimed at students with strong backgrounds in biology and high motivation.
 You will be asked to participate consistently in class discussions, which are often led by students.
-You will also be responsible for a major research project (see Project Guidelines posted below), which comprises the bulk of your grade.
+You will also be responsible for making an in-class presentation of a key concept (see Key Concept Presentaton Guidelines posted below).
 The Evolution of Cooperation requires a large amount of reading (see the syllabus below for details), so you should be prepared to allocate at least six hours a week to reading for this course.
 If you are simply looking to fulfill your Math & Science requirement, I recommend easier courses such as MSCI-260 (Evolution) or MSCI-270 (Ecology); however, if you are looking for an in-depth course that empowers you to dig deeply into a critical issue in evolutionary biology, you will be rewarded for your effort in The Evolution of Cooperation.

 What Background Should I Have Before I Take This Course?